wintermute-core/rock-paper-scissors/README.md

 * saving of statistics from each application in one common place;
 * CI/CD pipeline for automated test execution and monitoring of code quality;
 * service monitors configuration for Prometheus and Grafana dashboards to show status of applications;
+* split in multiple modules for like game rules, interface;

 # License